Below please find some resources that we hope will be of interest to you, whether you attended or not!

 The Australian Theatre Forum has submitted a formal response to the National Cultural Policy discussion paper, on behalf of the delegates, based on outcomes from the Forum.

 Listen to theatre legend Laurence Olivier answering questions from ABC listeners in his dressing room at the Theatre Royal in Tasmania, in 1948.
 His words still have great currency: “a building without a [theatre] company is like a body without a soul”.

 National Cultural Policy Discussion Paper

-There has been no national cultural policy in Australia since Keating’s Creative Nation (1994).
-Consultation is once again open, to assist in shaping a ten year vision for arts and culture in Australia.
-As a theatre sector, we need to make sure we have a say, so ATF encourages as many of you as possible to put in a submission by the deadline of 21st October.
-We will also be putting in a sector submission, with discussions at the forum informing that submission, so do have a read now, and get thinking!
+Until 2013, there had been no national cultural policy in Australia since Keating’s Creative Nation (1994).
+The 2011 National Cultural Policy Discussion Paper, called for submissions to assist in shaping a ten year vision for arts and culture in Australia.
+As a theatre sector, we needed to make sure we had a say, so ATF encouraged as many participants as possible to put in a submission by the deadline of 21st October 2011.
+ATF also put in a sector submission, with discussions at the forum informing that submission.

 Chris Mead (2010), Shake It Up, Australia Council for the Arts